mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 	cd /d %USERPROFILE%\Desktop\superUser 	&rem (or wherever you put the source to) mingw32-make

-If successful, the files `superUser32.exe` and `superUser64.exe` are created.
+If successful, both 32-bit and 64-bit executables are created.